Mcsolkeens/Web-deployment/README.md

 # EC2 Web Deployment Workflow

 This repository includes a GitHub Actions workflow for automatic deployment of website files to an AWS EC2 instance when code is pushed to the webdeploy branch.
-Developer code can be cloneto your repo: gir clone https://github.com/whxitte/Project-Taaza.git
+Developer code can be clone to your repo: git clone https://github.com/whxitte/Project-Taaza.git

  # Workflow Overview